 For a company to put "USDA certified organic" on the label, the hens must be raised following the same standards as pasture-raised eggs.
 Additionally, while other labeling categories of eggs don't cover what laying hens are fed, there are guidelines in place for "certified organic" eggs.
 This means that those eggs were produced without pesticides, herbicides, or fertilizers and that the hens were fed an organic diet without those substances or fed any animal by-products or antibiotics.
 Organic eggs are also inherently non-GMO, as the USDA National Organic Program (NOP) prohibits the use of GMOs.

-The USDA grading system sometimes trips people up.
-Eggs are given grades (AA, A, or B) based on interior quality factors (thickness of the whites, freshness) and exterior factors like the appearance of the shell.
+The USDA grading system4 sometimes trips people up.
+Eggs are given grades5 (AA, A, or B) based on interior quality factors (thickness of the whites, freshness) and exterior factors like the appearance of the shell.
 The thicker whites of Grade AA and Grade A eggs doesn’t spread as easily as Grade B, making them the preferred grade if you’re frying your eggs, and Grade B eggs are considered to be better-suited for use in things where thinner egg whites are preferable, such as cake batters and omelets.
 Whether one is "better" than the other really depends on the intended use.

 Just as a side note, not all USDA-graded eggs are cage-free, and not all cage-free eggs are graded by the USDA.
 For example, if you buy eggs at the farmers market, chances are they’re not graded.
 However, graded eggs that are marketed as cage-free are required to be source-verified by the USDA through onsite farm visits.